andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 When the application queries only a portion of the rows, such as recent rows, or rows for active users or customers, there's an opportunity here to move the unneeded rows out of Postgres.

 One tactic to do that is to `DELETE` rows, but this is a problem due to the multiversion row design of Postgres.
-We'll cover this in an more detail in an upcoming post on massive delete operations.
+We'll cover this in more detail in an upcoming post on massive delete operations.

 Another option would be to migrate data into partitioned tables.